 In addition, the SAM has been used to investigate repair concretes that use calcium sulfoaluminate, calcium aluminate, and alkali activated binders.
 The results show that the SAM measurement seems to work well with these materials except for the alkali activated binders and shows good correlation with the durability factor from the ASTM C 666 test.
 The hardened air void analysis is still ongoing.

-The SAM has also been used to investigate grouts.
-It appears as that the early age pore solution chemistry does have an impact on the desired SAM number that correlates to 0.008".
-Also if the paste content is very high (around 50%) then this also requires a tweak to the SAM number.
-However, it should be states that there is no recommended spacing factor for these materials.
-This is an area of future research.
+The SAM has also been used to investigate grouts and work is underway to modify the SAM for use with light weight aggregate.